-CEO in Humlegården Fastigheter AB and member of the board of several companies in the
+CEO in Humlegården Fastigheter AB and member of the board of several companies in the Humlegården group.
+Member of the board of Brinova Fastigheter AB and RICS Sverige AB.

 Shareholding in the company (incl. any shares held by related parties):